Water Resources

 The Group has no facilities, assets, production, or revenue in water stressed regions of Japan.
 In addition, we are not in violation of any national or regional licensing standards or restrictions concerning water quality or usage (including legal violations).

-Our affiliate Techno Trends Auto Park Pvt Ltd. (India) is working to reduce water consumption by reusing waste water it has treated in-house for gardening and domestic waste water.
-It is also implementing initiatives to prevent waste water from being discharged outside its premises to protect the living environment of surrounding residents.
+Our affiliated company, Techno Trends Auto Park Pvt., Ltd. (India), is working to reduce water consumption by reusing treated water after its own wastewater treatment for gardening and domestic wastewater.
+It is also accepting the treatment of wastewater from neighboring business partners and is working to prevent wastewater from being discharged outside its premises to protect the living environment of surrounding residents.

 Performance Data